Canyoneering Cebu | Kawasan, Badian, Alegria

 Canyoneering in Alegria and Badian, Cebu was one of my most exciting activities so far for this year.

 I should say that the Alegria and Badian Canyoneering is already considered as an extreme adventure.
 The activity includes an amazing combination of adrenaline-pumping or death-defying activities like jumping from the cliff and a relaxing activity like swimming and a little of trekking.

-We were filled with excited the moment we reached the river.
-The opening salvo of canyoneering is a required jump from an approximately 15-20 feet falls.
+We were filled with excitement the moment we reached the river.
+The opening salvo of canyoneering is a required jump from approximately 15-20 feet falls.
 This is a required jump because there was no other way to enter the canyon but by high diving.

 Whew!
 Whatta a feeling!
 I was able to conquer my fear!
 I can’t help but laugh at myself.

 just a little celebration after our first jump [ Canyoneering Cebu | Kawasan, Badian, Alegria ]

 The excitement of jumping off a waterfall was best captured by the video (I’ll be posting it soon).
 Indeed, it was an exhilarating experience.
 For me, it was a test of courage and willpower.
 The first fall may not look high, but trust me, it is higher than you think.
 Once you’re up there, you’ll begin to develop jelly legs.

 After our first jump, I realized (or maybe the four of us ) that we can definitely defy our limits and conquer our fear. [ Canyoneering Cebu | Kawasan, Badian, Alegria ]

 During rainy days, where the water is quite heavy the guide would use some safety line.
 But since it’s summertime and water is low then no safety line was ever used.
 A series of waterfalls lined up the canyon after that first heart-stopping jump although most are not as high as the first one.